Just like most Californians, I earned my driver's license at age 16.

 Even worse off was the automotive industry.
 Perpetual challenges from quality issues, labor strife worldwide and companies almost going under created a sense of uncertainty at the dawn of a new decade.
 Though Chrysler was saved by a loan guarantee from the U.S. Congress, British Leyland had to split into two in order for it to survive Prime Minister Margaret Thatcher's threat to cut off their funding to the company.

 What automobiles made their way through all of this?
 What new vehicles would I have wanted if there was more than enough money to spend to do so?
-What would Randy drive…oh, wait, that's another series!
-This is a Five Favorites – of 1980!
+Here are a few favorites from 1980!

 HONDA CIVIC: The first generation model lasted quite a long time – through most of the 1970s, to be exact.
 It served Honda well as a platform for a new engine head design that induced better efficiency overall.
 It gave North Americans a winner, and a launching pad for other Honda models.
 How do you follow up on a winner?
 To continue the success, the sequel has to be equally good, if not better.
 The 1980 Civic sharpened up the design on the old model.
 There was actually more glass area than before, if you put the first and second generation Civics together.
 Then, you improve every little thing on the Civic – interior space and design, engine performance, suspension…and so forth.
 Then, you surprise everyone with one big thing – a four-door sedan.
 If there was good car that came out of the 1980 model year – one that did not have quality issues or was simply not well executed – the Civic was it.
 The world responded in kind by buying almost every last one of them that year.